“You must do something to make the world more beautiful.”

 I love partnering with select clients on brand identity work – especially for small / create companies.
 This can look like purpose discovery to align on your brief, brand icons, favicons, word marks, brand aligned illustrations, typography pairing, palette design, imagery selection, style guides, digital and print application mocks and execution.

 Absolutely!
 Love is love is love.
 Whatever your concern is, you are welcomed here.

 We can go a fully digital route with custom design you can insert into fully digitally paperless post announcements and invitations.
 Or, we can leverage 100% recycled paper (my favorite, in a beautiful natural white or cream) and vintage postage across your invitation and day-of paper suite!
 For painted or framed items, inquire for vintage / found wood / barn wood frames.
-We also donate to trees, botanical, and wildlife organizations on an ongoing basis as those causes are near and deer to Paper Phoenix and serve as the inspiration for many of our designs.
+We also donate to trees, botanical, and wildlife organizations on an ongoing basis as those causes are near and dear to Paper Phoenix and serve as the inspiration for many of our designs.

 I hand letter with ink but also think modern technology is great.
 So, I strike a happy medium.
 For raw projects or calligraphy addressing, I create everything by hand and you get that perfectly imperfect feel.
 For other pieces, I design by hand, digitize, combine that ink-based art with digital creative graphic art and typography, then collage it all together for printing.
 To learn how bespoke commissions work, check out the custom process.